webhooksite/docs/docs/pro.markdown

 </div>

 1. Free URLs and email addresses automatically expire and are permanently deleted after 7 days.
-2. Pro and Enterprise URLs accept an unlimited amount of requests or emails, but only the latest this amount is available for each URL.
-For Basic, the limit is 1000.
-Older requests are removed from our datastore periodically.
+2. Pro and Enterprise URLs accept an unlimited amount of requests or emails, older requests are removed from our datastore periodically.
+The amount specifies the maximum amount of requests available to be seen via the interface or API.
-3. On URLs created on Enterprise accounts, the request history can be raised to 100.000 on individual URLs, but defaults to 10.000.
 3. All pricing in USD and excluding VAT.
 Local currency can be used at checkout.